Upcoming Events of Interest to Jackson County

-The West Virginia University Extension Service works to provide solutions in your community through key programs and resources, including agriculture and natural resources; 4-H and youth development; food and nutrition; health and wellness; financial planning; and home gardening.
+The West Virginia University Extension works to provide solutions in our communities through key programs and resources, including agriculture and natural resources; 4-H and youth development; food and nutrition; health and wellness; financial planning; and home gardening.
 These research-based programs and services are available to all Jackson County residents thanks to the tremendous support of our community members, local organizations, volunteers and local partners, including the Board of Education and County Commission.

 Jackson County Highlights

 - The WVU Jackson County Extension office introduced virtual learning and activities into their programming during this difficult and unprecedented year.

 - The 2020-2021 4-H registration and market livestock contracts were offered via a new online platform.